gdilarainan/list-movies/README.md

 # InventAnalytics Case Study

-This project is a React-based singe page application.
+This project is a React-based single page application.

 ## Features